jerbzz/pi-eco-indicator/README.md

 ./update_blinkt.py
 ```

 This will also tell you what it's doing, as well as showing you the colours it is setting.
+If you want to see all the colours available, you can run `./update_blinkt --demo`

 If it's all a bit much, you can blank the display:

 ```